li-yunwen/li-yunwen.github.io/_pages/about.md

 Hi!
 I'm Yunwen from Wuxi, China.
 I obtained my Bachelor in Computer Engineering at [The Chinese University of Hong Kong, Shenzhen](https://cuhk.edu.cn/en).
 Since Sept.
 2023, I entered ETH Zürich as a Master's student in Robotics, System and Control.

-My interest lies in Robotics.
+My interest lies in Robotic application in healthcare.